GitHub Agentic Workflows

 Without target-repo, safe outputs operate on the repository where the workflow is running.

-Allow the agent to dynamically select from multiple repositories:
+Allow your agentic workflow to dynamically select from multiple repositories:

 safe-outputs: